Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Applications

-When adapting the pretrained Transformer-based models to the target tasks, the Adam algorithm as introduced by \citet{Loshchilov2019} with a linearly decaying global learning rate, no warmup and no weight decay is employed.
+Pretrained BERT, RoBERTa and Longformer models are accessed from the Hugging Face's Transformers library (\url{https://huggingface.co/}) and then are adapted to each of the target tasks.
+When doing so, the Adam algorithm as introduced by \citet{Loshchilov2019} with a linearly decaying global learning rate, no warmup, and no weight decay is employed.
 Dropout is set to $0.1$.
 To fine-tune the models within the memory resources provided by Colab, small batch sizes are used.
-In the Ethos and Abortion applications a batch size of $16$ is selected.
-A batch in the Toxic application comprises $8$ (and for the Longformer $4$) text instances.
-Moreover, for the pretrained models the base size of the model architecture is used instead of the large or extra large model versions.
+In the Ethos and Abortion applications, a batch size of $16$ is selected.
+A batch in the Toxic application comprises $8$ (and for the Longformer $4$) text instances.\footnote{Note that when selecting a small batch size (e.g.~because of memory restrictions) this is not a disadvantage but rather the opposite: Research suggests that smaller batch sizes not only require less memory but also have better generalization performances \citep{Keskar2017, Masters2018}.
+To ensure that the learning process with small batch sizes does not get too volatile, one merely has to account for the fact that smaller batch sizes require correspondingly smaller learning rates \citep{Brownlee2020a}.} Moreover, for the pretrained models, the base size of the model architecture is used instead of the large or extra large model versions.
 So, for example, BERT\textsubscript{BASE} instead of BERT\textsubscript{LARGE} is applied.
 Larger models are likely to lead to higher performances.
-Yet, because they have more parameters it takes more computing resources to fine-tune them and especially for small data sets fine-tuning might lead to results that vary noticeably across random restarts \citep{Devlin2019}.
-Whilst these so far mentioned specifications are kept fixed, the hyperparameter grid search explores model performances across combinations of different learning rates and epoch numbers.
-To ensure that in the optimization process the gradient updates, that are conducted based on small batches, are not too strong, smaller global Adam learning rates $\{1e-05, 2e-05, 3e-05\}$ are inspected.\footnote{Note that when selecting a small batch size (e.g.~because of memory restrictions) this is not a disadvantage, but rather the opposite: Research suggests that smaller batch sizes not only require less memory but also have better generalization performances \citep{Keskar2017, Masters2018}.
-To ensure that the learning process with small batch sizes does not get too volatile, one merely has to account for the fact that smaller batch sizes require correspondingly smaller learning rates \citep{Brownlee2020a}.} The numbers of epochs explored typically is $\{2, 3, 4\}$.
+Yet, because they have more parameters, it takes more computing resources to fine-tune them and---especially for small data sets---fine-tuning might lead to results that vary more noticeably across random restarts \citep[p.~4176]{Devlin2019}.
+The training data in the Ethos and Wikipedia Toxic Comment Datasets are randomly oversampled.\footnote{In random oversampling, instances of the minority classes are randomly sampled with replacement and added as identical copies to the training data such that the training data become more balanced \citep{Brownlee2020}.
+The presence of multiple minority class copies in the training data increases the loss caused by misclassifying minority class instances and hence induces the algorithm to put a stronger focus on correctly classifying minority class examples.} To address the class imbalances but also to prevent too strong overfitting on the training data, the minority classes are moderately oversampled such that the size of the minority classes is $1/4$th the size of the majority class.